 - Bitcoin (BTC).

 Best Platforms to Earn Interest on Crypto

-This article provides exhaustive information about the nine best platforms where you can earn interest on your crypto effortlessly.
+This article provides exhaustive information about the ten best platforms where you can earn interest on your crypto effortlessly.
 We compiled this list based on the following features that investors usually look out for, namely:

 - Interest Rate

 - Customer Support

 BlockFi launched in March 2019 but has rapidly grown into one of the most used platforms to earn interest on crypto assets.
 The sudden rise to fame is apparent because of the lending company’s illustrious list of venture capital backers, including Winklevoss Capital, Morgan Creek, and Galaxy Digital.